cmshorten/cmshorten/README.md

   - I hope to continue integrating data science and machine learning techniques to solve physical scientific research.

 - Much of my research contains proprietary data but I’m working to increase my footprint on GitHub.
-- The scripts posted here are generalized examples of research using oil and gas well and production data, including:
+- The python scripts posted here are generalized examples of geostatistical research using oil and gas well and production data, including:
   - data processing
   - imputation
   - visualization